micmejia/bible-dump/NKJV/Habakkuk/Hab 3.md

 ###### 1
-A prayer of Habakkuk the prophet, on [^a]Shigionoth.
+A prayer of Habakkuk the prophet, on Shigionoth.

 ###### 2
 O Lord, I have heard Your speech _and_ was afraid; O Lord, revive Your work in the midst of the years!
 In the midst of the years make _it_ known; In wrath remember mercy.